apache/jackrabbit-oak/oak-doc/src/site/markdown/query.md

       IndexUtils.createIndexDefinition(index, "myProp", true, false, ImmutableList.of("myProp"), null);
     }

 ### The Lucene Full-Text Index

-The full-text index handles only the 'contains' type of queries.
+The full-text index handles the 'contains' type of queries:

     //*[jcr:contains(., 'text')]

+If a full-text index is configured, then all queries that have a full-text condition use the full-text index, no matter if there are other conditions that are indexed, and no matter if there is a path restriction.

-Not having a full-text index means that the full-text queries will not be able to work properly.
-Currently the query engine has a basic verification in place for full-text conditions, but that is brittle and can miss hits.
+If no full-text index is configured, then queries with full-text conditions may not work as expected.
+(The query engine has a basic verification in place for full-text conditions, but it does not support all features that Lucene does, and it traverses all nodes if there are no indexed constraints).

 The full-text index update is asynchronous via a background thread, see `Oak#withAsyncIndexing`.
 This means that some full-text searches will not work for a small window of time: the background thread runs every 5 seconds, plus the time is takes to run the diff and to run the text-extraction process.

 The async update status is now reflected on the `oak:index` node with the help of a few properties, see [OAK-980](https://issues.apache.org/jira/browse/OAK-980)

 TODO Node aggregation [OAK-828](https://issues.apache.org/jira/browse/OAK-828)